 - 1 cup (100 g) almond flour

-- 2 tablespoons (20 g) arrowroot powder or tapioca starch
+- 2 tablespoons (20 g) arrowroot powder sub tapioca starch or corn starch

 - ½ teaspoon baking soda